SEL2212 : Early English: Texts, Patterns and Varieties

 Assessment Rationale And Relationship

 The examination focuses mainly on close analysis of texts, informed by background knowledge; it also provides a chance to synthesise data and ideas in a short discursive essay.
 The submitted essay enables students to apply their knowledge more broadly, to investigate a chosen topic and to develop their written expression.
-The presentation arises from the essay and encourages group-work skills and confidence in oral communication.
+The presentation assignment arises from the essay.
+It assesses the student’s ability to synthesize information concisely and present it coherently in oral/written form.